Living well in our complex world involves questioning “outside the lines.” Our future holds increasing, rapid changes.

 The goals of the Cultural Heritage requirement and ways of fulfilling it are explained in “The Degree Program.”
 Interdisciplinary Cultural Heritage courses enable students to explore relationships among the disciplines of history, literature and philosophy, as well as their connections to the history of religion and the fine arts.
 Students will consider perennial questions of human life as they study the ways of knowing in multiple humanities disciplines and use them to understand themes and developments in various eras of cultural and intellectual history.
 Titles of particular sections of each course are given in the course schedule, and descriptions are available on the General Education website.

 THE ANDREW W. MELLON FOUNDATION SCHOLARS PROGRAM IN THE ARTS AND HUMANITIES

 The Andrew W. Mellon Foundation Scholars Program in the Arts and Humanities is an interdisciplinary honors program designed to develop skills in research and creative endeavors in the arts and the humanities.
 The program trains students for individual and team projects grounded in primary sources, as well as in the intentional use of new media tools and publication platforms.
 Additionally, the program prepares students for public speaking and professional interaction.
 Students receive support for summer research projects, conference travel and research materials and equipment.
-Admission to the Mellon Scholars Program is competitive; the application process occurs in the second semester of a student’s first year at Hope College.
+The Mellon Scholars program is no longer taking new applications and is working with currently enrolled students to complete the program.

 First Year Seminar